 We'll then go back to the Power Platform more generally, looking at solutions, security, and importing and exporting data.

 We'll start off with looking at Power BI.
-If you have a PC, we'll download for free Power BI Desktop, and look at the various processes which you can use on the Power BI Desktop.
-Then, we'll look at the Power BI Service (available through any modern web browser), see what you can do with this, and how they compare.
-We'll also look at sharing Power BI reports and adding existing Power BI tiles or dashboards into our model-driven Power App.
+If you have a PC, we'll look at the Power BI Service (available through any modern web browser), creating reports and dashboards, and sharing dashboards.
+We'll also look at adding existing Power BI tiles or dashboards into our model-driven and canvas Power Apps.

 We will have a brief look at the AI Builder, and models such as the business card reader, object detection model, form processing model and prediction model.
 We'll then look at practical examples of using models inside Power Apps and Power Automate.

 We'll finish off by looking at Microsoft Teams and other topics, such as exporting solutions, testing, accessibility and field and data security.